Break free from bad habits

 A Unique Approach

-Informed by the pioneering work of Dr Fadi Anjoul who, over 20 years ago today, went about creating an innovative approach to the efficient and effective treatment of problem gambling: Cognitive Deconstructional Therapy.
+Informed by the pioneering work of Dr Fadi Anjoul who, over 20 years ago, went about creating an innovative approach to the efficient and effective treatment of problem gambling: Cognitive Deconstructional Therapy.

 Inherently Optimistic